Ricki Herbert

 Ricki Lloyd Herbert (born 10 April 1961) is a New Zealand former footballer and manager.
 He is the current director of football at Hamilton Wanderers AFC.

 Herbert was formerly head coach of the New Zealand national team, stepping down after the side failed to qualify for the 2014 FIFA World Cup.
-Herbert represented his country at the 1982 FIFA World Cup in Spain and coached the New Zealand national team at the 2010 FIFA World Cup, famously leading them through the tournament unbeaten.
+Herbert is the only New Zealander who participated to the World Cup as both a player, in the 1982 FIFA World Cup in Spain, and a manager, at the 2010 FIFA World Cup, famously leading them through the tournament unbeaten.
 His most recent role in international football was as the head coach of the Maldives national football team.

 Playing career

 Herbert represented New Zealand at age group level, playing for the New Zealand under-20 side and gained 61 full international caps from 1980 to 1989, scoring seven goals.

-Herbert made his full international début in a 4–0 win over Mexico on 20 August 1980 at the age of 18, and featured in all 15 matches of the All Whites' World Cup qualifying campaign for the 1982 FIFA World Cup in Spain.
+Herbert made his full international début in a 4–0 win over Mexico on 20 August 1980 at the age of 19, and featured in all 15 matches of the All Whites' World Cup qualifying campaign for the 1982 FIFA World Cup in Spain.
 Herbert was a substitute for the loss against Scotland, but was reinstated to the starting eleven for both Soviet Union and Brazil as New Zealand failed to claim any points in their first World Cup finals appearance.

 At club level, he represented a number of teams in his homeland and played in the Australian league.
 He had his greatest success with Mt Wellington AFC where he won three league championships during two spells with the club and two Chatham Cup triumphs.

 In 1982 Herbert spent some time in England at Southampton F.C., where he made a few appearances for the reserve team and one disastrous friendly appearance for the first team.
 He also had a spell in English football with Wolverhampton Wanderers from 1984 to 1986, where he made 49 appearances in total.
 He was signed by manager Tommy Docherty who had previously coached Herbert while manager of Sydney Olympic.
 However, his time at the club coincided with them sliding down the leagues; Herbert was part of the team relegated to the third tier in 1985, but left in March 1986 shortly before a successive relegation after falling out with new manager Sammy Chapman.